 Sonic and music works that involve interaction — sounds, images and/or texts changing in response to the performer’s interaction, and also in relation to each other.
 Also interactive text works, what’s sometimes called e-literature or digital writing, where the reader interacts with the text or sounds, online.

-- A walk I do – combines instrumental performance with live audio and text processing.
+This work combines instrumental performance with live audio and text processing.
 I asked Carla Rees to send me an informal description of a favourite walk, which I used as found material.

 For a few years we lived on Pender Island, off the coast of British Columbia.
-Yellow broom, and invasive plant, was everywhere, and regarded by many as an unwanted, destructive presence.
+Yellow broom, an invasive plant, was everywhere, regarded by many as an unwanted, destructive presence.
 But not by all …

-- Here and there Here and there (2006) is a small piece of interactive digital writing.
+Here and there (2006) is a small piece of interactive digital writing.
 For several years I lived on an island.
 Like the moths, we relied on moon and stars for nocturnal navigation.
 For a period, life was very different.

-- Window (for John Cage) winner of the 2012 New Media Writing Prize, is an online and/or app-based interactive sound essay about listening and everyday experience.
+Winner of the 2012 New Media Writing Prize, this is an online and/or app-based interactive sound essay about listening and everyday experience.
 Turn up the sound and listen.